weavolutionmage/drachenwald/README.md

 The GitLab account and storage is free.
 A condition of free accounts is that they are public and open source - anyone can search for the content and view it, code and all.
 Anyone with a GitLab account can submit changes or edits.
 The web artificers control the final published changes, to prevent malicious changes.

 Web artificers work on the content itself (the words) using source code editors.
+The text is written using [Markdown] conventions, and saved as text files with .md suffix.
+Markdown is almost like writing email in plain text.

 They use assorted graphics software to crop and resize photos.

 To create the site, the web artificers use [Ruby][] a programming language, together with [Jekyll][] a Ruby 'gem' (a library of prewritten code, with specific chunks of instructions).
 Ruby has thousands of gems available, written by geeks who love to code, to make the magic of the internet happen.